U.S. homebuilder Lennar Corp

-Declining home prices, low interest rates and government stimulus programs created purchasing opportunities and made it more compelling for homebuyers to enter the market, he added.
+Declining home prices, low interest rates and government stimulus programs have created opportunities for prospective homebuyers, he added.

 While we are sensing pent-up demand in the market, rising unemployment, increased foreclosures and tighter credit standards continue to present challenges for the industry, CEO Miller noted.

 This combined with a recent spike in mortgage rates has made it difficult to predict when the market will ultimately turn the corner, he added.

 While the company is exposed to a deteriorating housing market like other homebuilders, LEN faces the additional risks associated with potential liabilities arising from its joint venture investments, Citigroup analyst Josh Levin said, adding that the stock is mispriced at its current valuation

 Early this year, the company came under fire for how it treated its joint ventures.
 Wall Street analysts have long lamented Lennar's extensive use of the joint venture land-buying structure, which requires a relatively low level of official disclosure.